-Dr. Yarhouse has published over 80 peer-reviewed journal articles and book chapters and is author or co-author of several books, including Understanding Sexual Identity: A Resource for Youth Ministers and Understanding Gender Dysphoria: Navigating Transgender Issues in a Changing Culture.
-His most recent book is Costly Obedience: Listening to and Learning from Celibate Gay Christians.
+Dr. Yarhouse has published over 100 peer-reviewed journal articles and book chapters and is author or co-author of several books, including Understanding Gender Dysphoria: Navigating Transgender Issues in a Changing Culture and Emerging Gender Identities: Understanding the Diverse Experiences of Today’s Youth.
+His most recent book is When Children Come Out: A Guide for Christian Parents.

 Dr. Olya Zaporozhets